CodeYourFuture/curriculum/org-cyf/content/guides/contributing/minutes/index.md

 #### Cloud module

 - Currently being taught in London
-- Hopeful that once the module in London is complete then we can get the teachers in a room to pull together into a curriculum
+- Hopeful that once the module in London is complete then we can get the teachers in a room to pull together into the curriculum
+- The module is currently[ hanging out in a PR](https://github.com/CodeYourFuture/curriculum/pull/565) waiting for them to respond

 #### Reviewing PRs